Living with cancer and dementia

 Encourage them to start slowly and gradually do more.
 To begin with, try to reduce the amount of time they spend sitting or lying down.
 Just moving around the house and doing simple everyday things will help.

 If they can manage short walks or gentle stretching exercises, you could help them do this.
-You could check if there are any exercise classes in the local area.
+Younger people with dementia (young onset dementia) may be able to do more physical activity.
+You could check if there are any exercise classes in their area.

 Age UK runs exercise classes in some areas of the UK.
-They also have a leaflet called Strength and balance exercises for healthy ageing which you may find helpful.
+It also has physical activity videos to use at home, which you may find helpful.

 It is not advisable to drink alcohol with some medicines.
-Check with the GP or pharmacist if it is safe for the person you care for to have alcohol.
-People whose dementia is linked to drinking alcohol in the past should not drink alcohol.
+Check with the GP or pharmacist whether it is safe for the person you care for to have alcohol.
+People whose dementia is linked to drinking too much alcohol in the past are advised not to drink alcohol.

 Memory problems

 Memory problems caused by dementia can be different for each person.
 Someone who also has cancer may need help remembering treatment plans or ways to manage symptoms.
 Some treatments have specific advice.
-For example, you may need to help the person you care for remember if:
+For example, you may need to help the person you care for remember if they:

-• they have side effects – so they can let their healthcare team know
+- have side effects, such as constipation, so they can let their healthcare team know

 About our information